-The villagers of Kansongho, Mali live mostly by subsistence farming of millet and peanuts.
+The community members of Kansongho, Mali live mostly by subsistence farming of millet and peanuts.
 Yet with the decreasing rainfall in recent years, they are having a hard time growing enough food to last until the next harvest.
-To respond to the problem of food security in the region, the villagers decided to start a grain bank.
+To respond to the problem of food security in the region, the community members decided to start a grain bank.
 The Tandana Foundation helped with materials for the storehouse and stocked the bank the first year with 20 tons of millet and half a ton of rice.
 This grain was sold throughout the year at a constant price, much less than the sky-high levels the market price reaches during the rainy season.
 Proceeds from each year's sales are used to purchase more grain immediately after the next harvest at the annual low price.
 Thus, a revolving stock of grain is available for purchase in the village at an affordable price.
 As families run out of food, they are able to buy it little by little and feed their children.

-Participants in our Mali Volunteer Vacation helped the villagers construct the building to house the grain bank.
+Participants in our Mali Volunteer Vacation helped the community members construct the building to house the grain bank.
 The village has elected a committee to manage the grain bank's operations.
 Two participants from the volunteer vacation went home and raised enough money to add 16 more tons of millet to the bank, which was important because that year the harvest was especially poor.

-Seeing the success of Kongsongho's grain bank, the villagers of Sal-Dimi, Mali decided to start one too.
+Seeing the success of Kongsongho's grain bank, the community members of Sal-Dimi, Mali decided to start one too.
 The Tandana Foundation helped with materials for the storehouse and stocked the bank for the first year with 10 tons of millet, launching the revolving stock of affordable grain for purchase in the village.
 Participants in our 2012 Mali Volunteer Vacation helped the villagers construct the building to house the grain bank.
 The village has elected a committee to manage the grain bank's operations.
-In the first year, the stock was sold out twice and replenished, as villagers came from all around to buy at the bank.
+In the first year, the stock was sold out twice and replenished, as community members came from all around to buy at the bank.
 The committee has done an excellent job of managing the stock and funds so that the bank can continue to provide affordable grain into the future.

 Unlike many other organizations who present themselves as experts with superior (that is, Western) scientific knowledge and techniques which are necessary for agricultural innovation, Tandana believes in the power of peer-to-peer learning.
-To facilitate this sharing process, Tandana organized an exchange visit for villagers from Kansongho and Sal-Dimi to learn from those in Ende who have been very successful in protecting and encouraging the natural regeneration of trees in their fields (RNA), which improves soil fertility and stability.
-The villagers in Ende showed the visitors how they prune the trees so that they grow tall and their leaves can fertilize the fields without blocking out sunlight needed for the millet.
+To facilitate this sharing process, Tandana organized an exchange visit for community from Kansongho and Sal-Dimi to learn from those in Ende who have been very successful in protecting and encouraging the natural regeneration of trees in their fields (RNA), which improves soil fertility and stability.
+The community members in Ende showed the visitors how they prune the trees so that they grow tall and their leaves can fertilize the fields without blocking out sunlight needed for the millet.
 They explained how they formed an association of eight villages and developed thorough processes for protecting the trees from illegal cutting.
 After a decade of caring for the trees in their fields, they say they can fulfill all of their firewood needs through pruning.
 The visitors from Kansongho and Sal-Dimi returned home, reported on their visit, and discussed what they saw with people from neighboring villages as well, deciding to create their own association, Ologuelemo.